Recipe: Components

+Recipe writers may include a narrative before or after the recipe to add to the significance of the recipe.
+These consist of cultural values or personal stories relating to the dish.

+Sub-recipes

 A sub-recipe or subrecipe is a recipe for an ingredient that will be called for in the instructions for the main recipe.

 Sub-recipes are often for spice blends, sauces, confits, pickles, preserves, jams, chutneys, or condiments.
 Sometimes the sub-recipe calls for the ingredient to be held for several hours, overnight, or longer, which home cooks sometimes find frustrating as it means the main recipe cannot be made in a single session or day.
-Sub-recipes discovered late and calling for an ingredient the cook doesn't have on hand means a special shopping trip or trying to find a substitute.
+Sub-recipes discovered late and calling for an ingredient the cook does not have on hand means a special shopping trip or trying to find a substitute.

 Sub-recipes, and the cookbooks that contain them, are often described as not being targeted at casual cooks.
 Reviewers have mentioned finding alternate uses for leftover sub-recipes.

 Cookbooks including subrecipes include Christina Tosi's Momofuku Milk Bar (2011) and Terry Bryant's Vegetable Kingdom (2020).